IceBreakers2021/ib-documentation/setup_unity.md

 ## (Optional) Linux: Setup script editing with Visual Studio Code

 * Writing and editing scripts in Unity requires a third-party editor.
 By default this is set to "Open by file extension".
-To use VS Code properly with all functionality some stuff has to be done.
+To use VS Code properly with all functionality some extra stuff has to be done.

 * Install VS Code, if not already.
 One way of doing it: